bhu1-103/swiss-army-katana/README.md

 - legacy opengl 3d cube
 ![3d cube](/assets/3d-cube.gif)

-- how computers make circles
+- how computers make circles (click [here](/tools/automation/circle.sh) if you want to see how I made this gif)
 ![circle](/assets/circle.gif)

 - customized firefox